Polish Your Polish – with Academic Career Office.

 Knowledge of the local language strengthens both professional and social relationships, helps you navigate workplace situations, and allows you to feel at home in foreign environment.

-“Polish Your Polish” is a practical onsite program designed especially for international students who want to develop their professional future in Poland.
+“Polish Your Polish” is a practical onsite program designed especially for our international students who want to develop their professional future in Poland.
 Through interactive sessions and real-life examples, you will learn how to communicate effectively, understand better the Polish job market, and move comfortably within the cultural and business context of Poland.

-4. Job search and job advertisements.
+Meeting #4: Job search and job advertisements.

 - You will learn key vocabulary related to the job market including administration and job positions.